 After finding a mortgage deal you can afford taking into consideration mortgage fees and costs, you’re ready to confidently complete your application.
 To make sure it’s successful you also need to ensure you have a good credit score and your finances are in order.
 An FCA registered mortgage broker or financial advisor could lead you through the process, while a conveyancer or solicitor will help you with the legal side of buying a home.

-Stages in the mortgage application
+Steps in the mortgage application process

 An AIP is the first step and is an indication of how much you could borrow.
 Your lenders will provide you with a written estimate after reviewing your credit score and assessing your financial status.
 You can complete the application process online, over the phone or in-branch and get your statement on the same day, showing sellers you’re a serious buyer.

-Find out more about how to get a mortgage agreement in principle.
+Find out more about how to get a mortgage agreement in principle

-Applying for a mortgage
+Step 2: Applying for a mortgage

 Once you’ve made an offer and it’s accepted, you can proceed with turning your pre-approval into an official mortgage offer; you just need to complete a full mortgage application.